yxlin/ggdmcLikelihood/README.md

-This package helps researchers analyse how people make decisions over time by estimating models of choice and reaction time.
-It supports a variety of response time models, including the well-known Decision Diffusion Model, and works with data from both individuals and groups.
-Designed for speed and scalability, it makes it easier to fit complex models—especially when using advanced methods like genetic sampling with many Markov chains.
-The package is especially useful for experimental psychologists and behavioral scientists who work with large datasets and need fast, accurate model estimation.
+This package helps researchers analyse how people make decisions over time by modelling both their choices and the speed with which they respond (i.e., response times).
+This genre of analysis, commonly referred to as choice response time modelling, includes well-known frameworks, such as the Decision Diffusion Model (DDM).
+The package support data from both individuals and groups, and is optimised for speed and scalability, making it well-suited for fitting complex models efficiently.
+It is particularly valuable for experimental psychologists and behavioral scientists who work with large datasets and require fast, accurate model estimation.

 # Getting Started
 This package is mainly intended to work alongside 'ggdmc', and it integrates most smoothly when used as part of the ggdmc workflow.
-You can use it on its own, but it’s optimised for that ecosystem.

 ```
 model <- ggdmcModel::BuildModel(